kabirt7/portfolio-site/README.md

 ## KNOWN PROBLEMS

 - Safari renders the marquee effect and spacing incorrectly.
 Phone VP also does this on Chrome.
-I think I'm going to scrap the marquee event for phones.
+I think I'm going to scrap the marquee effect.
+Need to configure on phone/tablet VP.
+- The About section height is way off for phones
 - Styling for work page needs to be edited.
 A bit messy and not as clean as I want.
 - Work page needs to be longer instead of the same size and overflow: scroll.
-- Need to make navbar disappear when this happens

-## MVP
+This is making the navbar interract strangely

 * SCSS for styling.
 * B.E.M as a naming convention.